stephaneeh/random-password-generator/README.md

 ## Application

-Link to application can be found #TO BE UPDATED#
+Link to application can be found https://stephaneeh.github.io/random-password-generator/

 ## Screenshot of application